Sid2697/Word-recognition-and-retrieval/README.md

 Contact
 -----------
-In case of any query contact Siddhant Bansal, [siddhant.bansal@students.iiit.ac.in](siddhant.bansal@students.iiit.ac.in)
+In case of any query contact [Siddhant Bansal](https://sid2697.github.io).